 In a recent survey, we asked 483 IT professionals their thoughts on patch management topics.
-We found that roughly half of those involved with patch management will always test patches before deployment, with approximately 30% saying it depends on the patch.
-Fewer than 20% never test their patches.
+We found that roughly half of those involved with patch management will always test patches before deployment, with approximately 30 percent saying it depends on the patch.
+Fewer than 20 percent never test their patches.

 Another set of questions was related to the amount of time spent testing patches for desktops and servers.
 As you can see in Figure 1, most organizations spend approximately one week or less testing patches in their environment before deployment.

 A while back, I was interviewed by “Padre” over at TWiT for an episode on the TWiET channel.
 The topic was “Enterprise Patch Fatigue,” and one of the questions Padre asked was related to the feasibility of thoroughly testing patches before enterprise rollout.

 An organization’s ability to thoroughly test patches depends on scale and resources.
 Virtualization and orchestration technologies, coupled with good patch management and vulnerability management software, can help organizations create environments that enable extensive patch testing.

 Still, testing every possible configuration is hard for any organization.
 As you scale, it becomes impossible.
 More nodes mean an increase in the number of scenarios that need to be tested.
 Those considerations can quickly spiral out of control.